Chlorine: Hydrogen chloride

 In the laboratory, hydrogen chloride gas may be made by drying the a concentrated aqueous solution of acid with concentrated sulfuric acid.
-Deuterium chloride, DCl, may be produced by reacting benzoyl chloride with heavy water (D_{2}O).
+Deuterium chloride, DCl, may be produced by reacting benzoyl chloride with heavy water (D2O).

 At room temperature, hydrogen chloride is a colourless gas, like all the hydrogen halides apart from hydrogen fluoride, since hydrogen cannot form strong hydrogen bonds to the larger electronegative chlorine atom; however, weak hydrogen bonding is present in solid crystalline hydrogen chloride at low temperatures, similar to the hydrogen fluoride structure, before disorder begins to prevail as the temperature is raised.
 Hydrochloric acid is a strong acid (pK_{a} = −7) because the hydrogen-chlorine bonds are too weak to inhibit dissociation.
-The HCl/H_{2}O system has many hydrates HCl·nH_{2}O for n = 1, 2, 3, 4, and 6.
-Beyond a 1:1 mixture of HCl and H_{2}O, the system separates completely into two separate liquid phases.
+The HCl/H2O system has many hydrates HCl·nH2O for n = 1, 2, 3, 4, and 6.
+Beyond a 1:1 mixture of HCl and H2O, the system separates completely into two separate liquid phases.
 Hydrochloric acid forms an azeotrope with boiling point 108.58 °C at 20.22 g HCl per 100 g solution; thus hydrochloric acid cannot be concentrated beyond this point by distillation.

-Unlike hydrogen fluoride, anhydrous liquid hydrogen chloride is difficult to work with as a solvent, because its boiling point is low, it has a small liquid range, its dielectric constant is low and it does not dissociate appreciably into H_{2}Cl^{+} and HCl_{2}^{−} ions – the latter, in any case, are much less stable than the bifluoride ions (HF_{2}^{−}) due to the very weak hydrogen bonding between hydrogen and chlorine, though its salts with very large and weakly polarising cations such as Cs^{+} and NR_{4}^{+} (R = Me, Et, Bu^{n}) may still be isolated.
+Unlike hydrogen fluoride, anhydrous liquid hydrogen chloride is difficult to work with as a solvent, because its boiling point is low, it has a small liquid range, its dielectric constant is low and it does not dissociate appreciably into H2Cl+ and HCl_{2}- ions – the latter, in any case, are much less stable than the bifluoride ions (HF_{2}-) due to the very weak hydrogen bonding between hydrogen and chlorine, though its salts with very large and weakly polarising cations such as link=caesium|Cs+ and link=quaternary ammonium cation|NR_{4}+ (R = Me, Et, link=butyl group|Bu_{n}|) may still be isolated.
 Anhydrous hydrogen chloride is a poor solvent, only able to dissolve small molecular compounds such as nitrosyl chloride and phenol, or salts with very low lattice energies such as tetraalkylammonium halides.
 It readily protonates nucleophiles containing lone-pairs or π bonds.
 Solvolysis, ligand replacement reactions, and oxidations are well-characterised in hydrogen chloride solution: